bradymholt/geekytidbits.com/_posts/2018-10-18-multiple-displays.md

 - I love the MacBook trackpad.
 It's the best trackpad on a laptop, bar-none.
 - I like the proximity of the trackpad in relation to the keyboard.
 I like that I do not need to move my fingers far to switch between the keys and the trackpad.
 I feel that less hand travel makes me more productive.
 - Since I work remotely, from time to time I take my laptop out of my house and work from other locations like coffee shops.
 When I am there, I only have my laptop.
 If I use my laptop screen as my primary display / keyboard / trackpad when at home I feel just as comfortable when I am without my external displays.
 No need to reorient myself with a new setup when I swap back and forth.
 - Having my MacBook centered _underneath_ one of my external displays is an efficient way to have 2 external displays within close visual range.
-I simply pan my eyes up and down rather than side or side and possiblly having to rotate my neck.
+I simply pan my eyes up and down rather than side or side and possibly having to rotate my neck.

 I use the primary for editing code and doing my, well, "primary" work.